Festigal

 Festigal (פסטיגל) is an annual Israeli song and dance musical show for children.
 Festigal is held every year at Hanukkah time, during the school vacation.
 It began as a song contest but the format gradually changed to include performances by well-known Israeli singers and actors.
 Each year's event is built around a particular theme or story.

 History

-The first Festigal took place in the city of Haifa in 1981 and was the brainchild of impresario Miki Peled (later to be joined by his son, Yaron Peled).
+The first Festigal took place in the city of Haifa in 1981, conceived by entertainment producer Miki Peled, who later to be joined by his son, Yaron Peled.
 Since then, it has been held in venues nationwide.
 It is among the largest events during Hanukkah.
-For example, in 2006, about NIS 18 million NIS were allocated for the concerts.
+For example, in 2006, about 18 million NIS were allocated for the concerts.
 The show was directed by Hanoch Rosen from 1997 until 2023.

 Theme songs

-From 2002 until 2015, a theme song based on a popular tune was used, such as "Holding Out for a Hero" in 2005.